You have questions...we have answers!

 A. Yes, you can although we don’t recommend it.
 In order to save money, it was the norm not long ago.
 The drawback is that it can be much more difficult to locate problems in the future and it can hide problems until they become much more serious.

 Q. Do I have to replace my Shiplap roof deck?

 A. Yes, shingle manufacturers will no longer warranty shingles installed over shiplap.
 New shingles have a narrow nail line and shiplap splits and gaps on your roof.
-The act of removing old shingles from shiplap creates even more splits and lastly Shiplap is a harder material than plywood which results in a greater propensity to pop nails.
+The act of removing old shingles from shiplap creates even more splits.
+Shiplap is a harder material than plywood which results in a greater propensity to pop nails.

 Q. What is the difference between fiberglass and asphalt shingles?

 A. Fiberglass was introduced in a layer to asphalt shingles to add strength and durability.
 Fiberglass shingles are now the norm and most roofers use the terms interchangeably.
 They look and feel the same.

 Q. How do I know I need a new roof?